MinicMilica/README/README.md

 2.Build With

-3.
+3.Usage

-4.
+4.Contact

-5.
+5.Acknowledgements

 ## About The Project
 This application is created because of easier passenger records.
 It contains tools for creating, deleteing and updateing passengers profiles.
 Profiles have basic informations about passenger:first name, last name, passport ID and email addres.

 ## Build With
-Appslication is created with:
+Application is created with:

 *https://www.microsoft.com/en-us/sql-server/sql-server-2019